Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation

 which shifts to smaller coupling with depth.
-Operationally, $\theta^*(k)$ predicts where strict recovery should concentrate in coupling sweeps, irrespective of whether Eve uses marginals or full correlations: full correlations can improve sample efficiency, but they cannot move information into regimes where the physical distinguishability is suppressed.
+Operationally, $\theta^*(k)$ predicts where strict recovery should concentrate in coupling sweeps if Eve uses only per-step marginals of the full distribution.
+We show \(\theta^*\) as dashed lines in Fig.~\ref{fig:position-accuracy}.
+Note that the optimal \(\theta\) shifts further under noise, i.e.\ \(\lambda > 0\).